Tishka17/deseos17/README.md

 * `BOT_TOKEN` - your telegram bot token
 * `JWT_SECRET` - some secret long string to work with JWT tokens
+* `LOGIN_URL` - url in format `https://yourdomain/login` which is set in your telegram bot for auth widget

 4. Run fastapi